 If there is a verification error at bootup, the device produces an error message and finishes booting up.
-If this happens, run the crypto verify command after bootup finishes, to verify the running release file.
-If verification of the running release file fails, delete the release file and contact Allied Telesis support.
+If this happens, run the crypto verify command after bootup finishes, to verify the running firmware file.
+If verification of the running firmware file fails, delete the firmware file and contact Allied Telesis support.

-How to Work with Files
+How to work with files

 The AlliedWare Plus OS lets you create directory trees for file storage.
-This section summarizes file operations; for detailed information, see the Configuration and File Management Feature Overview and Configuration Guide.
+This section summarizes file operations; for more detailed information, see the Configuration and File Management Feature Overview and Configuration Guide.

-This section shows:
+This section describes:

 - "How to list files" on page 39

 - "How to display the contents of configuration and text files" on page 40

-- "How to navigate through the file system" on page 41
+- "How to navigate through the file system" on page 40

 - "How to copy files" on page 42

-- "How to use the editor" on page 44
+- "How to use the editor" on page 43